jesus9ias/security/README.md

 ##Bip 38

-Simple example using the Bip38 algorithm for encrypting cryptocurrency private keys.
+Simple example using the Bip38 standard proccess for encrypting cryptocurrency private keys.

 **Requirements**